 It’s weird, the company it’s really big, but the quality doesn’t match that.
-I was expecting an online shop where you can choose between all the instruments from all brands and order right there.
-I can only recommend this brand for variety.
+We were expecting an online shop where you can choose between all the instruments from all brands and order right there.
+We can only recommend this brand for variety.

 Since they are a USA company they offer free shipping to that country for all orders above $40 (except tubas for their size), they also ship to 90 countries.

-In terms of customer service they have a repair price list for each of their instruments and a “customer satisfaction” section that appears in all pages of the website, but i don’t know about that because i wasn’t able to find any warranty and the returns policy says it’s at most 10 days.
+In terms of customer service, they have a repair price list for each of their instruments and a “customer satisfaction” section that appears on all pages of the website, but We don’t know about that because We weren’t able to find any warranty and the returns policy says it’s at most 10 days.

 So if you want the variety, worldwide shipping and don’t care too much about a guarantee this is the place for you, bonus points if you live in the USA.

-I have another bundle for you in this brand, similar to conn-selmer this company has acquired a portfolio of different brands, the main difference is that they focus on France with 4 subsidiaries in the US, Japan, China and Germany.
+We have another bundle for you in this brand, similar to Conn-Selmer this company has acquired a portfolio of different brands, the main difference is that they focus on France with 4 subsidiaries in the US, Japan, China, and Germany.

 The name of the brands are: